TonyAshworth/emily-cookbook/src/posts/pork-chops.md

 title: Pork Chops
 date:
 tags:
-- Instant Pot
+- instant pot
-- Pork
+- pork
 description: 'This simple recipe gives the chops a bit of a sweet flavor to them, and the texture is divine.
 They come out moist and flavorful - I can''t stand overcooked, dry, chewy pork chops! '